 The most common homeopathic remedy is a mixture of honey and Indian gooseberry powder.
 This is not applied to the eye, but rather eaten each night in order to increase a person’s immunity.
-This is only one example of homeopathic remedies that are used, however they will typically contain a herb and other natural ingredient.
+This is only one example of homeopathic remedies that are used, however they will typically contain an herb and other natural ingredients.

 A cold compress can be created with washcloths and towels, or with cold spoons.
 Placing the spoons in the freezer prior to use will offer longer lasting results.
 This method only provides temporary relief, but can be very effective.

 Warm Salt Water